-The ICA Umbrella Initiative was adopted by the ICA Board on 17 April 2020 to promote knowledge and application of CPTED through stronger collaboration between the ICA, ICA Regions and ICA Chapters within those regions.
+The ICA Umbrella Initiative was adopted by the ICA Board on 17 April 2020 to promote knowledge and application of CPTED through stronger collaboration between the ICA and various ICA organizations and groups (Chapters).

 Contact us for more information: email@example.com.

 The purpose of the ICA Umbrella Initiative is to promote CPTED as a viable crime prevention approach, to promote the knowledge of CPTED, and advance CPTED theory and practice through collaboration between 3 ICA organizational levels: Global (the ICA), Regional (ICA Regions), and ICA Chapters (associations, organizations representing nations, states, territories, various organizations...).